DevoteamNL/opendora/dev-environment/README.md

 openssl rand -base64 2000 | tr -dc 'A-Z' | fold -w 128 | head -n 1
 ```

-It can be configured globally, and it will be pick up by the docker compose, or it can be added to the `.env` file.
+It can be configured globally, and it will be picked up by the docker compose, or it can be added to the `.env` file.

 Some environment variables can be customised.
 The list below has all of them as well as their default values: